Janus: Myths

 Macrobius relates that Janus was supposed to have shared a kingdom with Camese in Latium, in a place then named Camesene.
 He states that Hyginus recorded the tale on the authority of a Protarchus of Tralles.
 In Macrobius Camese is a male: after Camese's death Janus reigned alone.
 However Greek authors make of Camese Janus's sister and spouse: Atheneus citing a certain Drakon of Corcyra writes that Janus fathered with his sister Camese a son named Aithex and a daughter named Olistene.
 Servius Danielis states Tiber (i.e., Tiberinus) was their son.

 Arnobius writes that Fontus was the son of Janus and Juturna.
 The name itself proves that this is a secondary form of Fons modelled on Janus, denouncing the late character of this myth: it was probably conceived because of the proximity of the festivals of Juturna (11 January) and the Agonium of Janus (9 January) as well as for the presence of an altar of Fons near the Janiculum and the closeness of the notions of spring and of beginning.

 Plutarch writes that according to some Janus was a Greek from Perrhebia.

 After Romulus and his men kidnapped the Sabine women, and Rome was attacked by the Sabines under king Tatius, Janus caused a volcanic hot spring to erupt, resulting in the would-be attackers being buried alive in the deathly hot, brutal water and ash mixture of the rushing hot volcanic springs that killed, burned, or disfigured many of Tatius's men.
 This spring is called Lautolae by Varro.
 Later on, however, the Sabines and Romans agreed on creating a new community together.
-In honor of this, the doors of a walled roofless structure called 'The Janus' (not a temple) were kept open during war after a symbolic contingent of soldiers had marched through it.
+In honor of this, the doors of a walled roofless structure called 'The Janus' were kept open during war after a symbolic contingent of soldiers had marched through it.
 The doors were closed in ceremony when peace was concluded.